apache/accumulo-website/_docs-2/getting-started/quickstart.md

  * [monitor] : Node where Accumulo monitoring web server is run.
  * [tserver] : Accumulo worker processes.
 List all of the nodes where tablet servers should run.
- * [tracer] : Optional capability.
-Can specify zero or more nodes.
+ * [sserver] : Optional.
+List of all nodes where scan servers should run.
  * [compaction.coordinator] : Optional.
 Must specify one node.
 Can specify a few for fault tolerance.
  * [compaction.compactor] : Optional.
 Accumulo external compactor processes.
 List of